-Despite significant progress in many gender and reproductive health indicators, two out of three girls in Bangladesh are married before the legal age of 18, according to Demographic and Health Surveys.
+Despite significant progress in many gender and reproductive health indicators, two out of three girls in Bangladesh are married before the legal age of 18.
 Most become mothers while they themselves are still children.
-Early marriage forces girls into sexual relationships for which they are not physically or emotionally ready.
-It can cause them to drop out of school and limits opportunities for community participation, including employment.
-Even as adults, women who married early are often at a disadvantage resulting from social isolation, poverty, and poor education.
+When girls are married early, they are more likely to drop out of school, be unemployed and experience violence and harassment.
+A delayed marriage greatly improves a girl’s chances for a healthy and productive life.

-- Girls in Arm 1 will receive tutoring in mathematics and English (in-school girls) and computing or financial skill training (out-of-school girls).
+- Education support: girls received tutoring in mathematics and English (in-school girls) and computing or financial skill training (out-of-school girls).

 - Lifeskills training: girls received training on gender rights and negotiation, critical thinking and decision making.

 - Livelihoods training: girls received training inentrepreneurship, mobile phone servicing, photography and basic first aid.

 - Another 24 communities served as the control arm of this study: no services were provided in those communities.

 All girls participating in the BALIKA project met weekly with mentors and peers in safe, girl-only locations which helped girls develop friendships, receive training on new technologies, borrow books and acquire the skills they need to navigate the transition from girlhood to adulthood.
 Girls would use these skills within their communities, helping to build their confidence, demonstrate their achievements, and elevate their profiles.

 The program was implemented over an 18-month-period from February 2014 to August 2015.
 Results found girls who were single at the beginning of the study were one-fourth less likely to be married by the end of the study.
 In an intent-to-treat analysis, each intervention showed that it was possible to significantly delay child marriage in comparison to control communities:

 - Girls who received educational support were 31% less likely to be married as children